-3. Apple – Superb Earnings Report for Q3 Fiscal Year (NEW)
+3. Apple – Superb Earnings Report for Q3 Fiscal Year (HOLD)

-Apple is a new addition to our portfolio of stock picks as of September 2020.
+Apple was a new addition to our portfolio of stock picks in September 2020 – and it remains a hold.
 Much like the rest of the US tech scene, the firm has enjoyed a fruitful 2020.
 Lockdown or no lockdown – there appears to be no stopping this NASDAQ giant.
 This because evident in the firm’s recent earnings report – where it smashed through market expectations by some distance.

 For example, year-on-year revenues were up 11% to just under $60 billion.
 60% of this figure came from international sales.
 Even more impressively, earnings per share increased to $2.58, representing growth of 18%.
 In turn, Apple announced a dividend of $0.82 per share.
 The biggest news of the quarter is that Apple executed a 4-for-1 stock split.